Afilnet/api-php/README.md

 ### Voice

-If you want to send voice you only need to call a function: sendVoice
+If you want to use Voice you only need to call the object sms and the service required.

+#### Services

 ```php
 <?php